How to Set Business Goals? A Must-read Guide for Startups

 Long-term objectives act as a compass for your company to steer it in the appropriate direction.
 They are frequently utilized as a vision statement or a mission statement.
 Consider your goals as a road plan that will lead you in the right direction.

-Long-term objectives may not provide detailed instructions on how to get there, but they do provide a general direction.
+Long-term objectives may not offer a detailed roadmap to help you reach there, but they do provide a general direction.

-• 1 million dollars in profit in 10 years
+• Achieve a profit of $ 1 million in 10 years.

 Let’s delve into SMART more: